-Mesotrophic Lakes: Lakes that display characteristics between oligotrophic and eutrophic their lifetimes.
+Eutrophication: Lakes naturally move from an oligotrophic lake to a eutrophic lake throughout their lifetimes.
 Most lakes start very large and clear and slowly warm up and fill in with sediment over time.
 This is a natural process that takes thousands of years.